MGI-EU/assembly_workflow/README.md

 2. **Selection of Correction Tool in Config:**
    - Currently, only Ratatosk is available.
    - Alternatively, use no-correction mode if "correction" variable is not specified in config.
-     - Example: In config, type correction: 'ratatosk'
+     - Example: correction: 'ratatosk'

 3. **Selection of Assembly Tool:**
-   - Available options: verkko, shasta, hifiasm.
+   - Available options in config: verkko, shasta, hifiasm.
-     - Example: In config, type assembly: 'verkko'
+     - Example: assembly: 'verkko'

 4. **Optional Min Contig Filter:**
    - Default is 0.